RomaLetodiani/book-notes/The Dip/README.md

 Because you grew up believing that quitting is a moral failing.
 Quitting feels like a go-down moment, a moment, where you look yourself in the eye and blink.
 Of course you are trying your best.
 But you just can’t do it.

 You should rather have focus on quitting (or not quitting) as a go-up opportunity.
-Quitting stuff you don't care about or the stuff you're mediocre or better yet quitting the Cul-de-Sacs frees up your resources to obsess about the Dips that matter, You should remember that it's not about avoiding the humilation of failure.
+Quitting stuff you don't care about or the stuff you're mediocre or better yet quitting the Cul-de-Sacs frees up your resources to obsess about the Dips that matter, You should remember that it's not about avoiding the humiliation of failure.

 ---

 #### Average Is for Losers

 Quitting at the right time is difficult.
 Most of us don't have the guts to quit.
 Worse, when faced with the Dip, sometimes we don't quit.
 Instead, we get mediocre.

 The most common response to the Dip is to play it safe.
 To do ordinary work, blameless work, work that's beyond reproach.
-When faced the Dip, most people try to average their way to sucess.
+When faced the Dip, most people try to average their way to success.

 To be the best in the world, you must do something exceptional.
 Not just survive the Dip, but use the Dip as an opportunity to create something so extraordinary that people can't help but talk about it, recommend it and, of course, choose it.

 <img src='/The Dip/Assets/fail.jpg'/>

-The next time you catch yourself being average when you feeel like quitting, realize that you have only two good choices: Quit ir be Exceptional.
+The next time you catch yourself being average when you feel like quitting, realize that you have only two good choices: Quit ir be Exceptional.
 Average is for losers.

 Average feels safe but it's not. it's the last choice - path of least resistance.
 The temptation to be average is just another kind of quitting, which should be avoided.